NicolasGraph/oui_instagram/README.md

 ## Documentation

-Check the embed Help file or the [wiki](https://github.com/NicolasGraph/oui_instagram/wiki) for more informations.
+Check the embedded Help file or the [wiki](https://github.com/NicolasGraph/oui_instagram/wiki) for more informations.

 ## Author